-(b) make copies of, photograph and take extracts from, the document or any of its contents.
+Penalty for this subsection: a fine of $5 000.

+[Section 68C inserted: No. 3 of 2023 s.
+51.]

+68D.
+Immunity for person performing inquiry functions

+A person who performs a function in relation to an inquiry, or is otherwise concerned in an inquiry, has the same protection and immunity as a member or officer of the Supreme Court, or a legal practitioner, witness or party before the Supreme Court, as relevant, would have in respect of a similar function or concern related to the jurisdiction of the Supreme Court.

+[Section 68D inserted: No. 3 of 2023 s.
+51.]

 69. Record of inquiry

-(1) A disciplinary committee is to ensure that a record is kept of an inquiry conducted by the committee.
+(1) A disciplinary committee must ensure that a record is kept of an inquiry conducted by the committee.

+(2) The record of an inquiry may include an audio or visual recording of the inquiry or part of the inquiry.

+(3) The record of an inquiry must not contain identifying information provided by the Commissioner of Police under section 41A.

-(2) The teacher is entitled to a copy of the record of the inquiry if he or she so requests and on payment of any costs incurred by the Board in making a copy of the record.
+(4) A registered teacher or formerly registered teacher is entitled, upon request, to a copy of the record of the inquiry in relation to the teacher’s disciplinary matter.

+[Section 69 amended: No. 3 of 2023 s.
+52 and 87.]

 70. Decision of disciplinary committee after inquiry

-(1) After an inquiry on a complaint is completed, a disciplinary committee is to deal with the complaint in one or more of the following ways —
+(1) If, after the completion of an inquiry into a complaint in relation to a registered teacher or formerly registered teacher, a disciplinary committee finds that a disciplinary matter occurred, the committee must deal with the complaint in 1 or more of the following ways —

-(a) dismiss the complaint;
+(a) if the finding is in respect of a person who is a registered teacher or is a formerly registered teacher —

+(i) uphold the complaint in whole or in part;

+(ii) make a request or recommendation under section 55(1) in relation to any part of the complaint not related to the finding;

-(b) order that the teacher be cautioned or reprimanded;
+(iii) order that the person is cautioned or reprimanded;

-(c) order that the teacher pay to the Board a fine of a specified amount not exceeding $5 000;
+(iv) order that the person pay to the Board a fine of a specified amount not exceeding $5 000;

+(v) recommend to the Board that the complaint is referred in whole or in part to the Tribunal under Division 8;

+(b) if the finding is in respect of a person who is a registered teacher —

-(d) order that the registration of the teacher be suspended for a period, not exceeding 2 years, as is specified in the order;
+(i) order that the registration of the person be suspended for a period, not exceeding 2 years, as is specified in the order;

-(e) order that a condition, or conditions, be imposed on the registration of the teacher, or order that an existing condition, or conditions, be modified;
+(ii) order that 1 or more conditions be imposed on the registration of the person, or order that any existing conditions be modified or cancelled;

-(f) if the committee has found that a teacher who holds full registration has been seriously incompetent as a teacher, order the cancellation of that registration and the substitution of provisional registration;
+(iii) without limiting any other paragraph, if the committee finds that a teacher who holds full registration has taught with serious incompetence — order the cancellation of that registration and the substitution of provisional (returning teacher) registration.

-(g) recommend to the Board that the complaint be referred to the impairment review committee or the State Administrative Tribunal.

-(2) A disciplinary committee may, in dealing with a complaint under subsection (1), order that the teacher pay to the Board such costs and expenses of, arising from, or incidental to —
+(2) A disciplinary committee may, in dealing with a complaint under subsection (1), order, as the disciplinary committee thinks fit, that the registered teacher or formerly registered teacher who is the subject of the complaint pay to the Board costs and expenses of, arising from, or incidental to any of the following —

-(a) the Board’s investigation of the complaint; or
+(a) the Board’s investigation of the complaint;

-(b) the inquiry,
+(b) the inquiry.

-as the disciplinary committee thinks fit.

-(3) If action is taken under subsection (1) in relation to a complaint, no further action is to be taken by the Board or a committee under this Part with respect to the complaint.
+(3) If a disciplinary committee does not make a finding that a disciplinary matter occurred in relation to the registered teacher or formerly registered teacher who is the subject of a complaint after the completion of the committee’s inquiry into the complaint, the committee must —